sorinmarti/django_ndr_core/docs/modules/what-is-ndr-core.rst

 How does it work?
 =================
-NDR Core is a built with the Django Framework.
+NDR Core is built with the Django Framework.
 It is basically a module which helps you build your own Django app.
 NDR Core takes care of creating a basic webpage and provides you with an administration UI that lets you manage your pages and configure the access to your search API.
-It lets you configure search forms and helps you take care of the basic elements all project websites need such as Contact forms etc.
+It lets you configure search forms and helps you take care of the basic elements most project websites need such as Contact forms, About Pages, File downloads, etc.

 What do you need?
 =================
-NDR Core does not serve the data.
-You'll need a Service which provides you with the actual data over an API.
-You'll need a domain to serve your page from and location where you can install your django installation (e.g. a webserver).
+NDR Core needs to be installed as a Django installation.
+You'll need a database to store your data.
+You'll need a search engine to index your data and provide search results.
+You'll need a webserver to serve your page.
+You'll need a domain to serve your page from.

+- NDR Core takes care of most of the django installation.
+It also provides a default built-in database configuration.
+- NDR Core provides access to multiple types of data sources over API implementations.
+Ideally you'll have a search engine which provides access your data.
+If you need to store the searchable data yourself, you can, for example, use mongodb.

 How to start?
 =============
-Read this documentation, download django and NDR Core and follow the step by step instructions to get you started.
+Read this documentation, download NDR Core and follow the step by step instructions to get you started.
 Start with :doc:`how-to-get-started`